Blendify/blender-manual/blender_docs/manual/interface/grease_pencil/drawing/introduction.rst

    New strokes are drawn in 3D-space, with their position projected onto existing visible strokes.
    Note that strokes created with *View* are not in 3D-space and are not considered for this projection.

+Only Endpoints
-Enabling the *Only Endpoints* setting applies the drawing setting only to the endpoints of the stroke.
+   Applies the drawing setting only to the endpoints of the stroke.
    The part of the stroke between the endpoints is adjusted to lie on a plane passing through the endpoints.

 .. figure:: /images/editors_3dview_sketching_drawing_grease-pencil-drawing-settings.jpg